Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-\paragraph{Bloom filter} The two main schemes for probabilistic verification are hash compaction and bit state hashing which are using the data structure of Bloom filter.
+\paragraph{Bloom filter} The two main schemes for probabilistic verification are hash compaction and bit state hashing, which utilizes the data structure of Bloom filter.
 Bloom filter is an explicit and probabilistic method for verification activities.
-It stores compressed values in a hash table rather than storing fully state descriptors.
-During verification process some states with a non-zero probability way will be deleted.
-Therefore, some reachable states never be checked during verification process and may result in false positive outcomes.
+It stores compressed values in a hash table rather than storing full state descriptors.
+During the verification process, the states with a non-zero probability will be deleted.
+Therefore, some reachable states are never checked during the verification process and may result in false-positive outcomes.

-An improved probabilistic method based on this method has been proposed by U. Stern and David L.Dill in \cite{stern1995improved}.
-They reduce the probability of deleting states by using a specific hashing design.
-The new design of hashing requires lower number of probes requires in the hash table.
-Another work of them for probabilistic is presented in \cite{stern1996new}.
+An improved probabilistic method based on this method has been proposed by U. Stern and D. L. Dill in \cite{stern1995improved}.
+The researchers reduce the probability of deleting states by using a specific hashing design.
+The design requires a lower number of probes required in the hash table.
+Another work of them for the probabilistic method is presented in \cite{stern1996new}.

-P. C. Dillinger and P. Manolios \cite{dillinger2004bloom} propose a method based on Bloom filter which is more accurate and shows that Bloom filter can play an important role in model checking.\\
+P. C. Dillinger and P. Manolios \cite{dillinger2004bloom} proposed a method based on Bloom filter which is more accurate that shows the Bloom filter can play an important role in model-checking.

-\paragraph{Ant colony} Ant colony is another probabilistic method to optimize the problems which mostly used to find the optimum paths through graph like models.
-It can be also applied in model checking and verification.
-L. M. Duarte et al. \cite{duarte2010model} combine model checking and the ant colony to solve traveling sales man. \\
+\paragraph{Ant colony} Ant colony method is another probabilistic method to optimize the problems which is mostly used to find the optimum paths through graph-like models.
+It can be also applied in model-checking and verification.
+L. M. Duarte \textit{et al.} \cite{duarte2010model} combined model-checking and the ant colony method to solve the traveling salesman problem.

 \paragraph{Machine Learning} Machine learning (ML) is another method used to train the data set of a verification process.
 The data set could be the system modeled through graph-like visualization such as \textit{Kripke} structures, CTL or LTL formulas, and the results obtained from a model-checking tool.
 Subsequently, ML trains the data set to predict the results.
 The related articles based on the conducted search in this paper for machine learning in model-checking are \cite{zhu2019approximate} and \cite{zhu2019ltl}.

 Another kind of heuristic model-checking method to mitigate SSE found through the search result is the continuous-time Markov chain \cite{ACM2, ACM3}.
 A hybrid metaheuristic approach is also presented in \cite{rezaee2020hybrid}.
 Heuristic model checking could be utilized by other SSE reduction methods to get more optimum results.
 For example in \cite{liu2020heuristics} a heuristics-based incremental model checking at runtime has been introduced.